mental32/PyBasic/README.md

  - All integers are unsigned longs
  - Division currently behaves as floor division due to no floating point integers
  - If you get infinite loop, you will have to suspend and kill the process
- - There is 0 Garbage collection & nothing gets free'd
- - Python randomly segfaults when exiting, possibly due with the lack of a GC.

 Enjoy!